 - 1. While Concorde offers these resources at below general market prices, these prices are subject to change based on market conditions beyond the control of Concorde.
 There may be certain situations when you may be able to purchase some of these items elsewhere from outside sources at a reduced cost.
 Students have the right to opt out of purchasing certain items from Concorde as long as they are able to obtain these resources prior to course start.
 A student's account will not be charged for any item the student chooses to purchase on their own.
 A list of books and supplies associated with your program of study can be found on the Concorde website (www.concorde.edu).
 A hard copy can be obtained from the campus upon request. - 2.
-Application Fee of \$100.00 is required for this program.
+Application Fee of \$100.00 is required for this program. - 3.
+This program is not eligible for any Federal Financial Aid or VA programs.

 INCIDENTAL FEES

 All incidental fees are the responsibility of the student and must be paid prior to receiving any item.

 Additional Diploma \$10.00

 Transcripts are ordered through Parchment \$10.00

 Copies \$0.10/copy

 Refresher Training \$100.00

 Repetition Fee (per credit hour) 50% of the cost per credit hour

 Replacement Student ID Card \$5.00

-Retesting for Waitlist Students \$50.00
+Retest for Waitlist \$60.00

 Returned Check Fee \$15.00

-^{} Subsequent official transcripts are ordered through Parchment.
+Subsequent official transcripts are ordered through Parchment.

-In order to determine the cost per credit hour, divide the amount of tuition stated above by the total number of credit hours in your program.
+^{} In order to determine the cost per credit hour, divide the amount of tuition stated above by the total number of credit hours in your program.